 Ambassadors Fund for Cultural Preservation

-- Conservation of the 18th-century Altarpiece of the Virgin of the Rosary at Comayagua Cathedral.
+- Conservation of the 18th-Century Altarpiece of the Virgin of the Rosary at the Comayagua Cathedral.

-- Conservation of 18th-Century Ethnographic Objects in the Collection of Comayagua Cathedral.
+- Conservation of 18th-Century Ethnographic Objects in the Collection of the Comayagua Cathedral.

 - Preservation of Cultural Patrimony in Comayagua and Santa Rosa de Copan.

 - Development of Cerro Palenque: The North Coast-Santa Barbara Cultural Circuit.

 - Preservation of the Archaelogical Site of Curruste.

 - Protection and Development of the Rock Art Cultural Itinerary of Honduras.